ericom-gideon/docs/docs/reference/support-policy.md

 page_keywords: support policy expectation chat ticket livechat help knowledge base kb docs doco yunovps

 ## Support Policy
 Hey, we're Ninefold support!
-We love helping solve issues and getting our customers' apps up and running.
+We love helping solve issues and getting our customers' servers up and running.
 We're here to help and enjoy helping our customers become and remain successful.
 Here are some things to help us help you.

 #### TL;DR
 * __Documentation__: http://help.ninefold.com Hey you're looking at it!